Itiviti/gradle-nunit-plugin/README.md

         ignoreFailures = false
         // optional - specify whether to write test case names to the output labels = 'Off|On|All'
+        // optional - defaults to true, specifies whether nunit should run in parallel or sequential.
+This needs to be coordinated with the `where` flag parallelForks

         // Mapped NUnit-Console Command Line Options
         exclude = 'Database'
         include = 'BaseLine'
-        // for NUnit v3+, use _where_ option instead of include/exclude
+        // for NUnit v3+, use _where_ option instead of include/exclude:
+        where = [ 'cat == CustomCategory' ]

         framework = 'net-1.1'
         shadowCopy = true
         // redirect output to file